 Research by Jinseok Chun (Seoul National University) finds that a company’s higher ethical standards spur “good citizenship” between employees and ultimately improve financial performance.

-Stay tuned in January 2013 for “Where Are You on the U?” – a new research study that finds what you get out of your CSR commitment depends how much you put in.
+Stay tuned in January 2013 for “Where Are You on the U?” – a new research study that finds what you get out of your CSR commitment depends on how much you put in.